 Get to know Europe's first Net Zero Valleys

-As part of European Hydrogen Week, from 29 September to 3 October 2025 in Brussels, Europe's first two net-zero valleys will be presented: Lausitz and Northwest Lower Saxony.
+As part of European Hydrogen Week, from 29 September to 3 October 2025 in Brussels, Europe's first two net-zero valleys will be presented: Lausitz and Northwest Lower Saxony and the Clean Energy Valley in Schlewsig-Holstein.

 Networking evening: Meet key players